Allergic Reactions to Insect Stings

 How Are Normal or Localized Reactions Treated? continued...

 If swelling is a problem, apply an ice pack or cold compress to the area.
+Elevate the area above the level of your heart, if possible, to decrease the swelling.

 Take an over-the-counter oral antihistamine to reduce itching, swelling, and hives.
 However, this medication should not be given to children under 2 years of age or to pregnant women without prior approval from a doctor.
+The antihistamine can also make you drowsy, so do not drive or operate heavy machinery after taking it.

 To relieve pain, take a nonsteroidal anti-inflammatory drug (NSAID) such as ibuprofen.